Lamin Conateh

 Lamin Conateh (born 1 October 1981 in Bakau) is a Gambian footballer, who currently plays for Arameiska-Syrianska Botkyrka IF.

 Career

 Conateh began his career with Steve Biko Football Club in 1999 signed with Wallidan F.C.
 He left the team after four Gambian Championnat National D1 titles and joined in July 2005 to Bakau United Football Club.
-After a successful trial in January 2007 signed with Superettan club Assyriska Föreningen.
+After a successful trial in January 2007 he signed with Superettan club Assyriska Föreningen.

 International career

 Bakaye holds three games for his country on international stage.